mkongsore/BlipFinder/README.md

 5. `blip_fit.py`
 6. `blip_multinest.py`

 where the only line that needs to be changed in each script is the `job_idx` variable.
 This indexes over all files in the `Data` folder and is by default set to 0.
-To parallelize the pipeline on a slurm-based computing cluster, one may replace `Data` with int(sys.argv[1]) and instead batch submit a job array, e.g. via the `significant_plot.ipynb` Jupyter notebook in the `Analysis` folder.
+To parallelize the pipeline on a slurm-based computing cluster, one may replace `Data` with int(sys.argv[1]) and instead batch submit a job array, e.g. via the script

 ````
 #!/bin/bash